devuri/wpframework/README.md

 ## Support

-Should you encounter any issues or have questions about WP-Framework, don't hesitate to open an issue on our GitHub repository.
+Should you encounter any issues or have questions about the framework, don't hesitate to open an issue on our GitHub repository.

 ## License